jrtaylor71/Smart-Thermostat-Alt-Firmware/README.md

-# ESP32 Smart Thermostat - Alternative Firmware
+# Smart Thermostat Alt Firmware

 A comprehensive, feature-rich smart thermostat system built on the ESP32 platform with professional PCB design.
 Perfect for DIY smart home automation with full Home Assistant integration.